christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 The Mount Vernon encyclopedia notes: "Seixas's letter was among the first to assert that America was founded on the principle of religious liberty."

-How to use this: Seixas was setting the terms of the debate.
+Seixas was setting the terms of the debate.
 He wasn't asking Washington to be generous.
 He was telling Washington what the Constitution already meant — and Washington agreed.
 This is Jewish political agency at the highest level: a Jewish merchant-Mason defining the meaning of American citizenship for the first President, who then enshrines it as national doctrine.

 Even more striking: Seixas wrote a second letter to Washington on the same day, as Grand Master of King David's Lodge, using Masonic universalist language ("the Sovereign Architect of the Universe") rather than Jewish particularist language.